Volkswagen Jetta: Alternative-propulsion cars

 In 2001, at the 18th International Electric Vehicle Symposium and Exhibition in Berlin, Volkswagen released two environmentally friendly cars: the Bora HyMotion and the Bora Electric.

-The Bora HyMotion was a hydrogen powered Mark 4 with a 75 kW fuel cell that could accelerate from 0 to 97 km/h (60 mph) in 12.5 seconds.
+The Bora HyMotion was a hydrogen powered variant of the Bora (the fourth generation of the Jetta) with a 75 kW fuel cell that could accelerate from 0 to 97 km/h (60 mph) in 12.5 seconds.
 With a 49-litre tank of cryogenically stored hydrogen, it had a range of 350 km (220 mi).
 Top speed was 140 km/h.

-In 2002, Volkswagen, along with Paul Scherrer Institute released another hydrogen-powered car called the Bora Hy.Power.
+In 2002, Volkswagen, along with Paul Scherrer Institute, released another hydrogen-powered car called the Bora Hy.Power.
 The car was powered by hydrogen compressed to a pressure of 320 bar (4600 psi).
-It had ratings very similar to the HyMotion; with a 75 kW power source.
+It had ratings very similar to the HyMotion, with a 75 kW power source.
 A special feature of the car was a 60-kilowatt supercapacitor which could boost power when needed and also recover energy when coasting.

-Volkswagen had considered producing a mild hybrid version of the fifth-generation mainly for the North American market but never produced it.
-In 2013 Volkswagen produced a turbocharged full hybrid sixth generation offering for the North American market.
+Volkswagen had considered producing a mild hybrid version of the fifth generation mainly for the North American market, but never produced it.
+In 2013, Volkswagen produced a turbocharged full hybrid sixth generation for the North American market.